momajd/Tron/README.md

 ## Features

 - Collision detection

 - Simple AI that makes turning decisions based on the number of available steps in each direction.
 The computer is programmed to make an occasional random turn to avoid 'wall-hugging'.

 ## Future Features

-- [ ] Improve AI by using a more advanced algorithm that is based on searching areas (instead of linear paths) for open spaces.
+- [ ] Improve AI by using a more advanced algorithm that is based on searching areas (instead of linear paths).